hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

 in crops allocated to crops and another one for decrease.
 Similarly, we could split the answers for crops allocated to humans, we could have a group of moderate change and one group expecting strong increase.
-The second split is a littlebit less well balanced, though.
+The second split is a little bit less well balanced, though.
 We could leave things as they are for the other groups because there it is more difficult to see distinct groups of answers.
 We could insert the stakeholder answer ranges per group in the input table and then link